gregkarlin/lt/README.md

 ***

 TO DO:
 CREATE and TEST AJAX FUNCTION from js file executed through html page during browser session.
-  Decorate JSON viewer utilizing LESS test and extend
+Decorate JSON viewer utilizing LESS. test and extend